This tour is a suggested itinerary designed by our specialist team! Choose this itinerary or alter it to design your own Journey.

-You will be astonished upon your first view of Machu Picchu, a stunning display of ancient architecture with incredible surroundings.
-Enjoy a guided tour of the ruins and monuments, such as the Main Square, the Circular Tower, the Sacred Solar Clock, the Royal Quarters, the Temple of the Three Windows and the Cemeteries.
+You will be astonished at your first view of Machu Picchu, a stunning display of ancient architecture with incredible surroundings.
+Enjoy a guided tour of the ruins and monuments such as the Main Square, the Circular Tower, the Sacred Solar Clock, the Royal Quarters, the Temple of the Three Windows and the Cemeteries.
 Tour includes guided group tour, and return bus from Aguas Calientes village.
 Please be aware that your tour of Machu Picchu does not include an entry permit to Huayna Picchu (the iconic hill behind the Machu Picchu ruins).
 If you want to climb Huayna Picchu then you need to pre-book your permit.
 Please contact your sales consultant if you would like to do this.

 This afternoon travel by train from Aguas Calientes to Ollantaytambo.

 Transfer from the Ollantaytambo train station in the Sacred Valley to Cusco.